cosmos/ibc-go/docs/versioned_docs/version-v8.3.x/03-light-clients/04-wasm/08-client.md

 simd tx ibc-wasm migrate-contract [client-id] [checksum] [migrate-msg]
 ```

-The migrate message must not be emptied and is expected to be a JSON-encoded string.
+The migrate message must not be empty and is expected to be a JSON-encoded string.

 ### Query